ADVERTISER DISCLOSURE

 Before we dive into the details of taking magnesium for sleep and whether taking magnesium can help you sleep better, let’s cover some basics.

 Magnesium is an essential mineral found in every single cell in the body.
 In fact, it is the fourth most abundant mineral in the body.
-It plays an important role in over 300 enzyme reactions in the body making it crucial for maintaining our health.
+It plays an important role in over 300 enzyme reactions in the body, which can make it crucial for maintaining our health.
 [2]

 Primal Magnesium by Primal Harvest features a blend of three forms of magnesium in an easy-to-swallow, plant-based capsule.
-Expertly formulated, it contains magnesium glycinate, magnesium citrate, and magnesium malate as well as zinc to target many wellness needs.* The formula combines different types of magnesium with 8 mg of zinc and provides 74% the DRV of magnesium and 73% the DRV of zinc.
-The formula comes in a plant-based, hypromellose capsule, and at two capsules a day, was a convenient and easy-to-take serving size for our team.
+It contains magnesium glycinate, magnesium citrate, and magnesium malate as well as zinc to target many wellness needs.* The formula combines different types of magnesium with 8 mg of zinc and provides 74% the DRV of magnesium and 73% the DRV of zinc.
+The formula comes in a plant-based, hypromellose capsule, and at two capsules a day, may be a convenient and easy-to-take addition to your daily routine.

-As all high-quality supplements should be, Primal Magnesium is third-party lab tested and made in the USA with globally sourced ingredients.
-The product offered great value for money and liked that the brand has a convenient Subscribe & Save program which means you can order this formula through their convenient and hassle-free subscription service.
+As high-quality supplements often are, Primal Magnesium is third-party lab tested and made in the USA with globally sourced ingredients.
+The product offers great value for money and the brand has a convenient Subscribe & Save program which means you can order this formula through their convenient and hassle-free subscription service.
 By signing up for a subscription you get 20% off all products plus free shipping.
 Not ready for a subscription?
 The brand also offers great deals if you purchase multiple bottles at once.

 PROS